redisnotbluedev/codicon/README.md

 - Make offerings: commit messages, code, or digital artifacts.
 - Share stories, symbols, and practices of the Codicon.
 - Integrate the Codicon into your projects, teams, and communities.
+- Bugs in yor code?
+Perform a sacrifice.

 ## License